spookyboo/OM3Plugins/OgamMediaWidgetTexturePlugin/README.md

 # Ogam - OgamMediaWidgetTexturePlugin
-Open Game Asset Management

-The OgamMediaWidgetTexturePlugin is an Ogam plugin to create MediaWidgets for images.
+The OgamMediaWidgetTexturePlugin is an Ogam plugin to create MediaWidgets to display images (for example in the Workbench).
 Based on the extension of an asset, the Ogam application determines which plugin is used to create the MediaWidget.
 This plugin also is used as a fallback, in case no specialized plugin is available.
-Therefor it is considered a mandatory Ogam plugin.
+Therefore it is considered a mandatory Ogam plugin.

 **Installation:**
 - Compile the project using Qt Creator (or Visual Studio).
 Notice that Linux is not supported out of the box.